MakaiPan/Flutter_Zoom/README.md

 # zoom_clone
-It is a self-practice through the tutorial of Rivaan Ranawat.
+It is a practice referring to the tutorial of Rivaan Ranawat.
 At the same time, I made some changes and added some new features.

 You can visit Rivaan Ranawat at the website as following: